 1. Werdsmith (werdsmith.com)

-Werdsmith is a free mobile app that "turns your iPhone, iPad and Apple Watch into a portable writing studio, so you can write any time, any place."
-You can categorize ideas and projects, track word counts and writing time, and formulate novels, screenplays, poems and more.
-Some users have complained of crashing after word counts get into novel-lenghts, but the majority of reviews are extremely positive, and the Werdsmith team is good about responding to issues and bugs.
+Werdsmith is a free mobile app that "turns your iPhone, iPad, and Apple Watch into a portable writing studio, so you can write any time, any place."
+You can categorize ideas and projects, track word counts and writing time, and formulate novels, screenplays, poems, and more.
+Some users have complained of crashing after word counts get into novel-lengths, but the majority of reviews are extremely positive, and the Werdsmith team is good about responding to issues and bugs.

 2. Agent Obvious (agentobvious.tumblr.com)

 Agent Obvious gives you access to a searchable database of over 500 tips from literary agent Laurie Abkemeier in your pocket.
 New tips are added each week.
 The app was developed based on Abkemeier’s Twitter feed, “Agent Obvious Tip of the Day.”